Optimal Transport Based Unsupervised Restoration Learning Exploiting Degradation Sparsity: Proposed SOT Method

 \subsection{The Sparsity of Degradation}

-In what follows, we show that for three representative restoration tasks, super-resolution, deraining, and dehazing, the degradation $N$ is very sparse in the frequency domain.
-Fig. 1 presents the histogram statistic of the degradation in the frequency domain for each of the three tasks.
+Figure \ref{fig_sparse} presents the histogram statistic of the degradation in the frequency domain for each of the three tasks.
 500 real-world images from the super-resolution dataset RealVSR \cite{realVSR}, 400 real-world images from the deraining dataset SPA \cite{spa}, and 200 real-world images from the dehazing dataset Dense-haze \cite{dense} are used to compute the histogram statistic for the three tasks, respectively.
 Given $L$ degraded-clean pairs $\{(y_i,x_i)\}_{i=1,\cdots,L}$ from a dataset, the histogram in the frequency domain is computed based on the absolute FFT coefficients $\{|{\rm{fft2}}(y_i-x_i)|\}_{i=1,\cdots,L}$, ${\rm{fft2}}(\cdot)$ is the 2D FFT.
 Each histogram is averaged over the image pair number $L$.
 For super-resolution, $Y$ is obtained from a $1/4$ times low resolution version of $X$ by 4 times bicubic up-sampling.

-It can be seen from Fig. 1 that, for each of the three tasks, the frequency domain representation of the degradation is very sparse, which follows a hyper-Laplacian distribution.
+Figure \ref{fig_sparse} shows that, for each of the three tasks, the frequency domain representation of the degradation is very sparse.
 This significant sparsity feature of the degradation provides a natural and useful prior for restoration inference.
-It is exploited in our method by promoting sparsity of the degradation in the frequency domain to achieve more accurate restoration.
-Note that although these statistic results are derived based on real-world degradation data, the implementation of our algorithm does not require an accurate estimation of the sparsity parameter of the degradation and, as will be shown in experiments, a rough selection of $q$ of the $\ell_q$ cost (e.g. $q\in\{0.5,1\}$) is enough for achieving satisfactory performance.